david-torres/scrapbots/README.md

 ## About This Repo

 This repository contains this game design document as well as various files used to generate a playable prototype for the game: Scrapbots.
 Check out the [License](#license).
-I'd love it if you'd friend me on Steam [playtest on Tabletop Simulator](#tabletop-simulator) and send me some feedback.
+I'd love it if you'd [playtest on Tabletop Simulator](#tabletop-simulator) and send me some feedback.

 ## Summary

-Scrapbots is a deck building card battler game set in a post-apocalyptic junk-punk future (Mad Max with robots).
+Scrapbots is a deck building battler card game set in a post-apocalyptic junk-punk future (Mad Max with robots).
 You take on the role of a Mechanic, a warlord who commands the remnants of robot armies against their enemies.
-These warlords are in constant conflict to control the last bits of humanity’s resources.
+Mechanics are in constant conflict with each other to control the last bits of humanity’s resources.
 Collect a pile of scrap and cobble together some bots to smash your opponent.

 ## Design Goals